Dharaneesh-learn/Dharaneesh-Engineering-Projects/Softwares and Theoreticals/hydrogen-hybrid-uav/README.md

 # Hydrogen Fuel Cell–Battery Hybrid UAV

 ## Overview
-Conceptual design and analysis of a 6 kg hydrogen fuel cell–battery hybrid fixed-wing UAV focused on endurance improvement and stable flight performance.
+Conceptual design and analysis of a small hydrogen fuel cell–battery hybrid fixed-wing UAV focused on endurance improvement and stable flight performance.

 The objective was to investigate the feasibility of integrating commercially available hydrogen fuel cell systems into a small UAV platform while ensuring aerodynamic stability and manufacturability.

 ---

 ## Problem
-Battery-powered UAVs in the 5–7 kg class are typically endurance-limited.
+Battery-powered UAVs in the small uav class are typically endurance-limited.

 The challenge was to:
 - Integrate a hydrogen fuel cell system within strict mass constraints